POSTED January 7, 2019

 The fourth and final day consisted of cleaning the now extremely dirty rear deck, and refitting all seating and upholstery.
 After this, a test run was done, finding a few more small leaks (more hose clamps needed replacement), top up of oils and we were good to go!

 So there you have it – that was my 4 days of replacing a pair of Mercruiser transom assemblies.
 I will also note I inspected the boat before taking on this job, to ensure engine compressions were okay and fit to reuse, as the job wouldn’t be viable if there was more engine work to do.
+Find out how much a marine survey costs and what entails a good pre-purchase marine survey here.

 Feel free to contact me with any questions you might have.
 I no longer offer mechanical repairs, but am happy to chat all things boating and repairs if you need help or a second opinion.
 You can reach me at firstname.lastname@example.org or call on 02 9188 5182.